berezovsky15/A-Labs/README.md

 3. Run "docker-compose build".
 4. Run "docker-compose run".

-Hope you liked it :)
+Hope you like it :)